 Whitepaper: Agile Marketing for Creative Teams

-Sprints vs. Scrums
+Sprints vs. Scrums.

-Agile sprint best practices
+Agile sprint best practices.

-Now that you understand how an Agile sprint works, here are a few best practices to keep in mind:
+Now you understand how an Agile sprint works, here are a few best practices to keep in mind:

 Agile project management is all about adapting and updating your project plan as needed, based on new information and insights learned within the project’s sprints.

-Sprints are at the heart of Scrum approaches
+Sprints are at the heart of Scrum approaches.

 Adapting your processes as you go is innate to the sprint mentality, and reviewing sprints once they’re complete helps generate new insights and provides opportunities to celebrate every small victory along the way.